outscale/butterfly/README.md

 ## How to connect a Virtual Machine to Butterfly ?

-Butterfly does not launch you virtual machine for you, it just create a special network interface (vhost-user) so you can connect your Virtual Machine on it.
+Butterfly does not launch your virtual machine for you, it just create a special network interface (vhost-user) so you can connect your Virtual Machine on it.
 Vhost-user interfaces are unix sockets allowing you to directly communicate with virtual machines in userland.